To merge two sorted arrays, nums1 and nums2, into nums1 in-place, we can use a three-pointer

 approach.
 We start from the

-end of both arrays
+end of both arrays and

-compare the elements
+compare the elements.

 The

-larger element
+larger element is

 placed at the end of nums1, and the corresponding pointer is